JJ Deveraux: Storylines

 JJ starts working for the DEA in July 2015 and finds out that Kyle Southern, who is dating Paige, is a dealer and is instructed to find out who his boss is.
 JJ starts posing as a drug dealer and "working" with Kyle in order to find out who his boss is.
 Paige starts to suspect that JJ is dealing and even confronts his mom, who denies it, as she is aware he is working for the DEA.
 JJ sneaks into Kyle's apartment, determined to find something that could help him in the investigation.
 While he's there Kyle and Paige return.
 Paige helps JJ hide and makes out with Kyle in order to distract him as JJ leaves.
 Paige finds out that JJ is working for the DEA and agrees to help him.
 Eve, who also finds out, tells Kyle of JJ's true motives and tips off the police.
 Kyle confronts JJ who denies his involvement with the cops.
-It is revealed that Clyde Weston is Kyle's boss and due to his dissatisfaction, kills Kyle and JJ manages to convince him that he is not working for the DEA.
+It is revealed that Clyde Weston is Kyle's boss.
+Clyde kills Kyle, but JJ manages to convince him that he is not working for the DEA.
 Clyde tells him that if he tells anyone, he will go after Abigail, Paige and Jennifer.

 Paige and JJ reconnect and JJ tells her to stay safe and that he loves her.
 She kisses him and later, she calls him and tells him that she has something important to tell him, and asks him to meet her at her dorm.
 JJ arrives at Paige's dorm and finds the door unlocked and her dead, strangled in the shower.
 He and Eve are both heartbroken.

 JJ believes that Clyde killed Paige and tells Jennifer who persuades him to go to the cops.
 However, when he does, Clyde shows up and JJ pretends he was there to check on Paige's murder investigation.
 Clyde then gives Roman false information that he saw Chad outside Paige's dorm building around the time she was killed.